ChristophWurst/ChristophWurst.github.io/_posts/2016-05-30-adding-two-factor-auth-to-owncloud.md

 ![]({{ site.url}}/assets/oc_twofactor_5.png)

 ### Backward compatibility
 The great news is we are not breaking compatibility with old and third-party clients as we still allow authentication via username and password.
 However, the preferred way to configure clients is to create a device token (a.k.a. device-specific password) and use that as password.
-The ownCloud core will detect that the password is actually a token and use it to authenticate.
+The ownCloud core will detect that the password is actually a token and uses it to authenticate.

 In case admins want to enforce token-based auth and disallow login via password (with the exception of the login page of course), we added a [config option](https://github.com/owncloud/core/pull/24811/files#diff-2f769bc01ffefdf14eb04404218e7582) admins can set.
 The ownCloud server will then deny authenticated requests if the password is the login password and not a device token.